 A flexible interrupt module has its control registers in the I/O space with an additional global interrupt enable bit in the Status Register.
-All interrupts have a separate Interrupt Vector in the Interrupt Vector table.
-The interrupts have priority in accordance with their Interrupt Vector position.
-The lower the Interrupt Vector address, the higher the priority.
+All interrupts have a separate interrupt vector in the interrupt vector table.
+The interrupts have priority in accordance with their interrupt vector position.
+The lower the interrupt vector address, the higher the priority.

 The I/O memory space contains 64 addresses for CPU peripheral functions as Control Registers, SPI, and other I/O functions.
-The I/O Memory can be accessed directly, or as the Data Space locations following those of the Register File, 0x20 - 0x5F.
+The I/O Memory can be accessed directly, or as the Data Space locations following those of the Register File, \$20 - \$5F.

-Arithmetic Logic Unit - ALU
+ALU - Arithmetic Logic Unit

 The high-performance Atmel®AVR® ALU operates in direct connection with all the 32 general purpose working registers.
 Within a single clock cycle, arithmetic operations between general purpose registers or between a register and an immediate are executed.
 The ALU operations are divided into three main categories - arithmetic, logical, and bit-functions.
 Some implementations of the architecture also provide a powerful multiplier supporting both signed/unsigned multiplication and fractional format.
-For a detailed description, see "Instruction Set Summary" on page 311.
+See the "Instruction Set" section for a detailed description.